w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="start" %}

-### Topic: Structure and Text
+### Topic: Text and Structure

 {% include excol.html type="middle" %}

-Discuss ways to communicate the structure of pages and documents.
-For example, using pages to split the content into logical units, landmarks to define page regions, headings with their corresponding rank levels to group related information.
+Discuss ways to communicate the structure of pages and documents using text and semantics.
+For example, using pages to split the content into logical units, landmarks to define page regions, and headings with their corresponding rank levels to group related information.

 #### Learning Outcomes for Topic